Ukraine in the Eurovision Song Contest 2009

 Ukraine was represented at the Eurovision Song Contest 2009 with the song "Be My Valentine!
-(Anti-Crisis Girl)" written by Evheniy Matyushenko and Svetlana Loboda.
-The song was performed by Svetlana Loboda.
-The Ukrainian broadcaster National Television Company of Ukraine (NTU) organised a national final in order to select the Ukrainian entry for the 2009 contest in Moscow, Russia.
+(Anti-Crisis Girl)", written by Evheniy Matyushenko and Svetlana Loboda, and performed by Loboda herself.
+The Ukrainian participating broadcaster, the National Television Company of Ukraine (NTU), organised a national final in order to select its entry for the contest.
 The national selection consisted of a semi-final, held on 21 February 2009, and a final, held on 8 March 2009; thirty-one entries competed in the semi-final with the top fifteen advancing to the final.
 In the final, "Be My Valentine!" performed by Svetlana Loboda was selected as the winner following the combination of votes from a seven-member jury panel and a public televote.
 The song was later retitled as "Be My Valentine!
 (Anti-Crisis Girl)".

 Ukraine was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 14 May 2009.
 Performing during the show in position 17, "Be My Valentine (Anti-Crisis Girl)" was announced among the 10 qualifying entries of the second semi-final and therefore qualified to compete in the final on 16 May.
 It was later revealed that Ukraine placed sixth out of the 19 participating countries in the semi-final with 80 points.
 In the final, Ukraine performed in position 21 and placed twelfth out of the 25 participating countries with 76 points.